Open a business in Koh Samui: the legal framework every foreign investor must understand before starting a business

 Thai shareholders, nominee risks, and enforcement in Koh Samui

-In practice, foreign investors are often advised to rely on Thai shareholders in order to comply formally with ownership limits.
-However, Thai law strictly prohibits nominee arrangements in which Thai shareholders hold shares on behalf of foreigners without genuine economic participation or risk.
+In practice, foreign investors often rely on Thai shareholders to comply with ownership limits.
+However, Thai law strictly prohibits nominee arrangements where Thai shareholders hold shares on behalf of foreigners without genuine economic participation or risk.

-When assessing the existence of a nominee structure, authorities rely on factual elements rather than formal documentation.
-These include the source of funds used to subscribe to the share capital, the presence of shareholder loan arrangements, the allocation of voting rights or veto powers, dividend distribution patterns, and, most importantly, who exercises actual decision-making authority and day-to-day operational control.
+When authorities assess the existence of a nominee structure, they focus on factual elements rather than formal documentation.
+These include the source of funds used to subscribe to the share capital, shareholder loan arrangements, allocation of voting rights or veto powers, dividend distribution patterns, and, most importantly, who exercises actual decision-making authority and day-to-day operational control.

-Under the Foreign Business Act and the Thai Criminal Code, nominee arrangements expose both foreign investors and Thai participants to serious criminal sanctions, including fines, imprisonment, forced dissolution of the company, and seizure of assets.
-In Koh Samui, enforcement actions against nominee structures have increased significantly, particularly in the hospitality sector, villa rental management, tourism services, and real estate-related businesses, which are closely monitored by local authorities.
+Under the Foreign Business Act and the Thai Criminal Code, nominee arrangements expose both foreign investors and Thai participants to serious criminal sanctions, including fines, imprisonment, forced dissolution of the company, and asset seizure.
+In Koh Samui, enforcement actions against nominee structures have increased significantly, especially in sectors like hospitality, villa rental management, tourism services, and real estate-related businesses, which are closely monitored by local authorities.

 What licenses and permits are required to operate a business in Koh Samui?